kevnk/kevnk.github.io/_posts/2014-07-26-remember-and-commit.md

 ---
 layout: post
 title:  "Remember & Commit: The Christian Lifestyle Summed Up"
+date:   2014-07-26 12:00:00
+category: spiritual
+tags: lifestyle, christian, memory
 ---

+> If only we could remember who God is; then we could more easily commit to following Him with all our heart, soul, mind, and strength.

 The Bible is so powerful.
 Its words can literally change your life in an instant.
 Why are these words so powerful?